 2. Consume plenty of natural anti-inflammatories

 - Dark leafy green vegetables are your friends.
 Try to consume as many of them as possible, in their raw state.
-They contain helpful antioxidants, as well as minerals vitamins C and vitamin K. Fruits like berries will help; anything with a high vitamin C content, and pineapple is anti-inflammatory.
-Supplement a high quality lypospheric vitamin C if you need to.
+They contain helpful antioxidants, as well as minerals vitamins C and vitamin K. Fruits like berries, will help; anything with a high vitamin C content and pineapple is anti-inflammatory.
+Supplement a high-quality lypospheric vitamin C if you need to.

 - Make sure you’re getting enough healthy plant protein.
 Whey is a byproduct of the dairy industry, and dairy is inflammatory, so this should be avoided.
 Hemp or pea protein are good options, as are those made from brown rice flour.
-Protein is crucial for the body to repair damaged muscle and tendons.
+Protein is crucial for the body to repair damaged muscles and tendons.

 - Potassium, magnesium and zinc are helpful too.
-Make sure you’re getting enough of these in your diet, or supplementing them.
+Make sure you’re getting enough of these in your diet or supplementing them.
 Zinc helps with tissue repair, and magnesium assists with muscle recovery, circulation and rest.
 Eat coconut products, avocados, bananas and lots of greens.
 Supplement magnesium chloride spray if necessary.

 - Omega-3 fatty acids are anti-inflammatory and can be obtained through plants as well as fish oils.
-You can supplement these easily.
+You can Supplement these easily.